elixir-europe/rdmkit/pages/national_resources/no_resources.md

 resources:
   - name: Feide
     description: Feide is the national solution for secure login and data exchange in education and research.
 Feide can be linked with [ELIXIR-AAI](https://elixir-europe.org/services/compute/aai) through [eduGAIN](https://edugain.org/).
     how_to_access: Everyone with an affiliation to a Norwegian academic institution.
     related_pages:
       tool_assembly: [TSD, NELS,marine assembly]
     url: https://www.feide.no/
   - name: DS-Wizard ELIXIR-Norway
     description: DS-Wizard is a solution for researchers to help them understand what is needed for a good, FAIR-oriented Data Stewardship, and to help them build their own Data Management Plans.
 The template we provide in this instance provides additional guidance on resources, laws and regulations in Norway.
-    how_to_access: [ELIXIR-AAI](https://elixir-europe.org/services/compute/aai) with Feide or upon registration
+    how_to_access: ELIXIR-AAI with Feide or upon registration"
     instance_of: Data Stewardship Wizard
     related_pages:
       tool_assembly: [TSD,NeLS,marine assembly]